 → Improve your credit score.
 Take some concrete steps to boost your credit score.
 Aim for at least a 670 score — that’s the minimum to maintain a “good” score rating, according to MyFICO — to help you get approved and snag a better interest rate.

 → Reduce your DTI ratio.
 Pay off those credit cards and shrink your auto, personal and student loan balances.
 Lenders want to see that you can handle extra debt without stretching yourself too thin.

 There are several reasons a homeowner may choose to borrow from their home equity, including:

 - Buying an investment property.
 You could use some of your equity as a down payment to purchase an investment property, which could be used to host Airbnb guests or rent to long-term tenants, building a passive income stream.

-- Covering home improvement costs.
+- Covering home improvement projects.
 If you’ve wanted to upgrade your bathroom or kitchen, a home equity loan might make sense.
-Not only can home improvements potentially boost your home’s value, but there are also tax benefits to doing so.
-Generally speaking, you can deduct the interest paid on mortgages used to buy, build or improve a home, including home equity loans, worth up to $750,000.
+Not only can home improvements potentially boost your home’s value, but they can also provide tax benefits.
+Generally speaking, IRS rules allow you to deduct the interest paid on mortgages used to “buy, build or improve” a home, including home equity loans, worth up to $750,000.